Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/PeSIT_PI_codes.md

 ---

-    title: PeSIT PI code descriptions
+    title: "PeSIT PI code descriptions "
-    linkTitle: PeSIT PI codes
+    linkTitle: "PeSIT PI codes"
-    weight: 160
+    weight: 150

----
-This topic provides a description for each of the PeSIT parameter identifiers, PI, codes used with {{< TransferCFT/axwayvariablesComponentShortName  >}}.
+---This topic provides a description for each of the PeSIT parameter identifiers, PI, codes used with {{< TransferCFT/axwayvariablesComponentShortName  >}}.

 ## About PeSIT PI codes